 “With his wife continually side-lined by pregnancy – Albert [became] all-powerful, performing the functions of king but without the title, driving himself relentlessly through a schedule of official duties that even he admitted felt like being on a treadmill,” historian Helen Rappaport wrote in the December 2011 issue of BBC History Magazine.

-Prince Albert organised The Great Exhibition
+Prince Albert organized The Great Exhibition

 The Great Exhibition of 1851 was the world's first display of design and goods, showcasing a mix of British engineering, exotic goods, and anything else you can think of!
 The idea behind it was to secure Britain's status as an industrial leader, and a force to the reckoned with within the empire.
 A third of the population, roughly six million people, attended, including Charles Dickens, Charlotte Bronte, Karl Marx and Charles Darwin.